 If you believe your child has suffered injury due to oxygen deprivation at birth, you may be able to file a medical malpractice claim.
 Medical malpractice in Kentucky is defined as the instance when a physician does not adhere to the prevailing standard of care and their patient suffers injury as a result.
-The statute of limitations on filing an action is one year from either the date of the injury, or a date where the injury ought to reasonably have been discovered.
+The statute of limitations in Kentucky on filing an action is one year from either the date of the injury, or a date where the injury ought to reasonably have been discovered.

 In most cases where an injury resulted from oxygen deprivation, especially in the case of babies, a case can be made that the standard of care has been breached.
 Kentucky has somewhat more lax rules than many other states, in that no special rules are imposed upon expert witnesses in malpractice cases.
 Nor is there a damage cap on what an injured patient can receive – many states impose limits on either actual or punitive damage amounts that can be recovered in the event of success at trial, but as of this writing, Kentucky has no caps.
 In this way, the state’s laws are a bit more friendly to plaintiffs than many others – the power of the medical lobby has led to very short statutes of limitations and sharp damage caps in many other states throughout the country.

 Birth injury cases can be extremely expensive to mount on your own, especially if you are dealing with the trauma of injury to yourself or your child.
-The attorneys at Meinhart, Smith & Manning, PLLC can help you.
+The Louisville birth injury attorneys at Meinhart, Smith & Manning, PLLC can help you.
 We have a history of excellence in malpractice cases, and will do our best for you.
 Contact us today.